Current ACA Advocacy for Tax Reform and How You Can Help

 Congressman Holding’s “Tax Fairness for Americans Abroad Act of 2018, (TFAA)” was a major step in the process for tax reform.
 Congressman Holding, a long supporter of tax reform for Americans overseas, introduced legislation in the 115th Congress in December 2018.
 His legislation proposed a residence-based approach to taxing Americans living and working overseas.
 This was the first time that legislation in support of American overseas taxpayers was introduced in the US Congress.

 The basic principle of the bill mirrors the thinking behind ACA’s residence-based taxation (RBT) approach, that is, separating foreign-source and US-source income and excluding from US taxation specified foreign-source income earned when a US citizen is a qualified resident abroad.
-The toggle switch determining whether an individual is taxable on US income – and not on foreign income – is residency.
-The bill excludes from US taxation income earned unrelated to the United States for qualified non-resident US citizens.
+A summary outline of the bill, prepared by Rep. Holding’s office, can be found here.
+Along with a more detailed summary prepared by ACA here.

 ACA, together with other overseas organizations, regularly met and provided Congressman Holding with input, data and suggestions on tax law changes, informing and otherwise educating him and his staff on the critical tax and compliance problems facing Americans living and working overseas.